Designing and implementing data pipelines for scientific discovery

 This course offers a fresh perspective on one of the most overlooked yet foundational parts of modern research: the data pipeline.

-We also prepare you to engage with the wider research economy, equipping you with skills that make your work more attractive to non-traditional funders outside academia, like tech companies, innovation labs, and public/private digital initiatives.
+The course also equips you with skills that make your work more attractive to non-traditional funders outside academia, like tech companies, innovation labs, and public/private digital initiatives, or helping you shape a niche academic consultancy profile.

-A key highlight of the course is “Your Data in Focus: Expert Consultation”, an interactive group session where you’ll have the chance to bring your own datasets and research challenges to discuss with all three instructors.
-This collaborative dialogue helps you directly apply the course concepts to your work, making the training immediately relevant and impactful.
+One of the course highlights is “Your Data in Focus: Expert Consultation,” a supervisory group session where you bring your datasets and research questions to discuss with the instructors.
+This guided dialogue serves as a mini-supervision meeting, providing tailored advice to help you directly apply what you’ve learned to your research.

 This is more than a technical course: it’s a rethinking of how you approach data, discovery, research impact, and even your career trajectory as a researcher.